mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/installing/production/upgrading/index.md

 - DC/OS 2.0 added TLS for Exhibitor.
 Exhibitor TLS is automatically enabled for static master clusters during installation of DC/OS 2.0 or later.
 It is not enabled during an upgrade from DC/OS 1.13 or earlier.
 Once the cluster has been upgraded to DC/OS 2.0 or later, [Exhibitor can be manually configured to use TLS](/mesosphere/dcos/2.0/security/ent/tls-ssl/exhibitor).  [enterprise type="inline" size="small" /]

 ## Supported upgrade paths
-The following tables list the supported upgrade paths for DC/OS 2.1.
+The following tables list the supported upgrade paths for DC/OS {{ model.folder_version }}.

 |**Display Icon** | **Service** |